Ernest Tomlinson: Composer

+Archivist

 In 1984, after discovering that the BBC were disposing of their light music archive, Tomlinson founded The Library of Light Orchestral Music, which is housed in a barn at his family's farmhouse near Longridge in Lancashire.
 The library currently contains around 50,000 pieces, including many items that would otherwise have been lost.

+Personal life

 Tomlinson and his wife Jean (née Lancaster) were married from 1949 until her death in September 2006.
+He died at Longridge, near Preston in 2015.
 The couple had four children, Ann, Geoffrey, Hilary and Linda.
-Tomlinson's four children, eight grandchildren and seven great-grandchildren survive him.
+His daughter Hilary Ashton has helped promote his music.

 Awards

-Tomlinson won several prestigious awards; the Composers' Guild Award in 1965 and two Ivor Novello Awards - one for services to light music in 1970, the other for his full-length ballet Aladdin in 1975.
+Tomlinson won several prestigious awards; the Composers' Guild Award in 1965 and two Ivor Novello Awards - one for services to light music in 1970, the other for his full-length ballet Aladdin in 1975, written for the Northern Dance Theatre.
 For several years he was on the executive committee of the Composers' Guild of Great Britain, including being its chairman in 1964.
 In addition, he was from 1965 a composer-director of the Performing Rights Society.

 Tomlinson was appointed Member of the Order of the British Empire (MBE), in the 2012 Birthday Honours, for services to music.